Self-Care Tips for Veterinary Team Members

 These four tips seem simple and they are!
 By starting the process of: 1) Refilling your personal cup 2) Setting and maintaining boundaries 3) Identifying and honoring your personal values 4) Maintaining a balanced perspective…You’ll find that you can make remarkable and positive change in your life…which will allow you to be a gifted, caring, and compassionate veterinary professional, without compromising yourself and becoming a statistic.
 If you feel overwhelmed by these exercises, then consider bringing in a counselor who can help you sort priorities and develop a solid, working plan for self-care.
 You are worth it!

 CATALYST Veterinary Professional Coaches

-About the Author: Rebecca Rose CVT is the president of CATALYST Veterinary Professional Coaches (formerly Practice Consultants), based in metro Denver, Colorado.
+About the Author: Rebecca Rose CVT is the president of CATALYST Veterinary Professional Coaches.
 She has 30 years of experience in the veterinary industry, including experience as a veterinary practice management consultant, a practice manager at two AAHA-accredited animal hospitals and as an award-winning veterinary technician.
-She can be reached at [email protected].
+She is currently a Veterinary Outreach Specialist at Lap of Love.
+She can be reached at [email protected]